Dean (Christianity): Lutheran Church

+A Lutheran dean in a cope.

 Within the Lutheran tradition, particularly in the Nordic and Baltic tradition of evangelical episcopal Lutheranism, senior clergy bear the title 'Dean'.
 Each diocese usually has a cathedral Dean, in charge of the cathedral church, and a series of area deans to supervise the clergy in a given geographical area.
 In the Evangelical Lutheran Church of Finland, there are also deans in charge of leading the administrative work and personnel of the Chapters.

 United Methodism

 United Methodists often speak of a "dean" in terms of the dean of the cabinet.
 Every annual conference has a bishop's cabinet made up of the district superintendents under the bishop's appointment, as well as occasionally a few other conference officials.
 One of these superintendents is chosen by their colleagues to serve as the dean, usually for one year.
 This dean then has certain administrative and leadership responsibilities, and is accountable to the bishop.

-In United Methodist camping programs, the leader of a camp program is often referred to as the "dean."
-This likely grew out of the academic origin of Methodist Camps as "Epworth Institutes."
+In United Methodist camping programs, the leader of a camp program is often referred to as the "dean".
+This likely grew out of the academic origin of Methodist Camps as "Epworth Institutes".